culture-of-development/culture-of-development.github.io/source/_posts/js13k-competition-practice-part-6-of-12-a-bit-of-a-day-off.md

 A few minutes before I got that email, a got a pack in the mail!
 A few weeks prior I had won a pack of the [Heroines of JavaScript trading cards](https://www.etsy.com/listing/688771117/heroines-of-javascript-trading-cards) in a raffle on [roberttables](https://www.twitch.tv/roberttables) stream.
 I love trading cards, and I read through each and every one of them and noted a few stories along the way.

 After about an hour we finally got to the js13k project and I focused almost entirely on trying to get some CSS cleaned up and working.
-We made a solid TODO list for the next before we ended.
-There are 5 sessions remaining and we set up a plan on how to spend each day if we had any chance of finishing.